TimotheeMickus/LEMURIA/docs/bibliography.md

  - Learning to Request Guidance in Emergent Communication [paper](https://arxiv.org/abs/1912.05525)
  - Capacity, Bandwidth, and Compositionality in Emergent Language Learning [paper](https://arxiv.org/abs/1910.11424)
  - Emergence of Writing Systems Through Multi-Agent Cooperation [paper](https://arxiv.org/abs/1910.00741)
+ - Learning to Communicate with Deep Multi-Agent Reinforcement Learning [paper](https://arxiv.org/abs/1605.06676)
+ - Compositional Obverter Communication Learning from Raw Visual Input [paper](https://openreview.net/forum?id=rknt2Be0-) *Manual analysis of the grammar of generated productions*
+ - Emergence of Grounded Compositional Language in Multi-Agent Populations [paper](https://www.semanticscholar.org/paper/Emergence-of-Grounded-Compositional-Language-in-Mordatch-Abbeel/5d2f5c2dc11c18c0d45203e2b980fe375a56d774) *Worth noting. fairly complex setup, where agents have different goals, and language is one way (though not the only way) to transmit information to other agent and achieve said goals.
+Each agent only emits one symbol per timestep, but multiple timesteps per episode allow for compositional grounded language to emerge*